White Rock

 Employment drivers in White Rock are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-White Rock has a balanced workforce with both white and blue collar jobs.
-Essential services sectors are well represented.
+White Rock has a balanced workforce with both white and blue collar jobs, with essential services well represented.
+The unemployment rate in June 2025 was 6.4%.

 Frequently Asked Questions - Employment